networkbee/.github/profile/README.md

 # The Hive

-This organization contains the main infrastructure and code for our Minecraft network.
+This organization contains the main code for the bee network.

 ## Main Servers